Dr0w/AzureAD-CSV-Export/README.md

 3. Assign API Permissions:
 Go to API permissions.
 Click Add a permission > Microsoft Graph > Application permissions.
-Add the necessary permissions like User.Read.All, Group.Read.All, and Directory.Read.All.
+Add the necessary permission Directory.Read.All.
 Click Add permissions and then Grant admin consent for your tenant.
 4. Note the Tenant ID and Client ID:
 In the app registration, copy the Application (client) ID and Directory (tenant) ID.